Neil Simon Fast Facts

-(CNN)Here is a look at the life of Neil Simon, a prolific playwright and screenwriter who has won the Pulitzer Prize and three Tony Awards.
+(CNN)Here is a look at the life of Neil Simon, a playwright and screenwriter who has won a Pulitzer Prize and three Tony Awards.

 Personal: